CommunityToolkit/MVVM-Samples/docs/mvvm/ObservableValidator.md

 ## Examples

+- Check out the [sample app](https://github.com/windows-toolkit/MVVM-Samples) (for multiple UI frameworks) to see the MVVM Toolkit in action.
-You can find more examples in the [unit tests](https://github.com/Microsoft/WindowsCommunityToolkit//blob/master/UnitTests/UnitTests.Shared/Mvvm).
+- You can also find more examples in the [unit tests](https://github.com/windows-toolkit/WindowsCommunityToolkit/blob/rel/7.1.0/UnitTests/UnitTests.Shared/Mvvm).